-On the basis of the qualification matrix (Figure C.01), the Supervisory Board as a whole in its current composition meets the defined requirements pertaining to its expertise/experience.
+On the basis of the table Qualification matrix of the Supervisory Board members, the Supervisory Board as a whole in its current composition meets the defined requirements pertaining to its expertise/ experience.
 More than three members of the Supervisory Board have relevant knowledge and/or experience in each of the areas of expertise shown above.
 The explanations shown below regarding the members of the Supervisory Board who are mentioned by name should therefore be viewed as examples.

-In the area of finance, Ben van Beurden and Dr Martin Brudermüller in particular possess special expertise, as do the two finance experts Olaf Koch and Timotheus Höttges and the other members of the Audit Committee - Ergun Lümali and Michael Brecht.
-With regard to strategy, Dr Bernd Pischetsrieder in particular has proven sector-specific strategy expertise as a result of his previous professional experience.
+In the area of finance, Ben van Beurden and Dr Martin Brudermüller in particular possess special expertise, as do the two finance experts Olaf Koch and Timotheus Höttges and the other members of the Audit Committee - Ergun Lümali and Roman Romanowski.

+With regard to strategy, Dr Bernd Pischetsrieder in particular has proven sector-specific expertise as a result of his previous professional experience.
 In terms of the corporate strategy that is geared towards sustainability and the luxury vehicle segment, the ESG expertise of Dame Polly Courtice, as well as Marco Gobbetti's experience in the luxury-goods industry, deserve special mention.
-In addition, Roman Zitzelsberger and Ergun Lümali in particular have extensive experience with strategy issues - Roman Zitzelsberger due to the mandates he has held in various supervisory boards and Ergun Lümali due to the many years he has served on the Company's Supervisory Board.
+In addition, Roman Zitzelsberger and Ergun Lümali in particular have extensive experience with strategy issues - Roman Zitzelsberger due to the mandates he has held in various supervisory boards and Ergun Lümali due to the many years he has served on the company's Supervisory Board.

 In the area of digitalization/IT, Liz Centoni and Timotheus Höttges, among others, are able to contribute expertise and experience gained through their professional activities at Cisco and Deutsche Telekom, respectively.
-The same can be said for Monika Tielsch due to her activity as a works council member in the R&D unit, where the MB.OS operating system is being developed.
+The same can be said for Monika Tielsch due to her activity as a Works Council member in the R&D unit, where the MB.OS operating system is being developed.

 Dr Martin Brudermüller and Ben van Beurden in particular have extensive expertise in the area of transformation.
-Both continue to push ahead with the process of transformation at the companies where they serve as chairman of the board of management.
+Both push or pushed ahead with the process of transformation at the companies where they serve or served as chairman of the board of management.
 In their capacity as works council chairmen at key Mercedes-Benz production plants, both Ergun Lümali and Michael Häberle use their expertise to help manage the transformation at the Mercedes-Benz Group.